skanti/libcmaes/README.md

 ## TO-DO
 - [x] Optimize sampling of random variables.
-- [ ] Optimize binary search (with preservation of indices).
+- [ ] Optimize sorting (with preservation of indices).
-- [ ] Avoid array resizing by allocating a sufficient reservation memory.
+- [x] Avoid array resizing by allocating a sufficient reservation memory.
-- [ ] Incorporate on-line plotter.
-(In fact this was available in a previous version, but I removed it because it required the ```boost``` library which let the compile time and indexing time of IDEs explode.

 ## How-To install